Rhetoric

 Painting depicting a lecture in a knight academy, painted by Pieter Isaacsz or Reinhold Timm for Rosenborg Castle as part of a series of seven paintings depicting the seven independent arts.
 This painting illustrates rhetoric.

-Jesus was a preacher in 1st-century Judea.

 Rhetoric (Note: The word rhetoric comes from the Greek ῥητορικός rhētorikós, "oratorical", from ῥήτωρ rhḗtōr, "public speaker".
-The adjective form, rhetorical, is pronounced /rɪˈtɒrɪkəl/.) is the art of persuasion.
-It is one of the three ancient arts of discourse (trivium) along with grammar and logic/dialectic.
+Pronounced /ˈrɛtərɪk/, its adjective form, rhetorical, is pronounced /rɪˈtɒrɪkəl/.) is the art of persuasion.
+It is one of the three ancient arts of discourse (trivium) of classical antiquity, along with grammar and logic/dialectic.
 As an academic discipline within the humanities, rhetoric aims to study the techniques that speakers or writers use to inform, persuade, and motivate their audiences.
 Rhetoric also provides heuristics for understanding, discovering, and developing arguments for particular situations.

 Aristotle defined rhetoric as "the faculty of observing in any given case the available means of persuasion", and since mastery of the art was necessary for victory in a case at law, for passage of proposals in the assembly, or for fame as a speaker in civic ceremonies, he called it "a combination of the science of logic and of the ethical branch of politics".
 Aristotle also identified three persuasive audience appeals: logos, pathos, and ethos.
 The five canons of rhetoric, or phases of developing a persuasive speech, were first codified in classical Rome: invention, arrangement, style, memory, and delivery.

 From Ancient Greece to the late 19th century, rhetoric played a central role in Western education and Islamic education in training orators, lawyers, counsellors, historians, statesmen, and poets.
 (Note: The definition of rhetoric is a controversial subject in the field and has given rise to philological battles over its meaning in Ancient Greece.)